-The SPIF bit can be cleared during a second transmission; however, it must be cleared before the second SPIF bit in order to prevent an Overrun condition (see Section 10.4.5.2).
+The SPIF bit can be cleared during a second transmission; however, it must be cleared before the second SPIF bit in order to prevent an Overrun condition (see Section 9.4.5.2).

-SERIAL PERIPHERAL INTERFACE (cont'd) 10.4.4 Clock Phase and Clock Polarity
+9.4.4 Clock Phase and Clock Polarity

-Four possible timing relationships may be chosen by software, using the CPOL and CPHA bits (See Figure 59).
+Four possible timing relationships may be chosen by software, using the CPOL and CPHA bits (See Figure 57).

-Note: The idle state of SCK must correspond to the polarity selected in the SPICSR register (by pulling up SCK if CPOL = 1 or pulling down SCK if CPOL = 0).
+Note: The idle state of SCK must correspond to the polarity selected in the SPICSR register (by pulling up SCK if CPOL=1 or pulling down SCK if CPOL=0).

-The combination of the CPOL clock polarity and CPHA (clock phase) bits selects the data capture clock edge.
+The combination of the CPOL clock polarity and CPHA (clock phase) bits selects the data capture clock edge

-Figure 59 shows an SPI transfer with the four combinations of the CPHA and CPOL bits.
-The diagram may be interpreted as a master or slave timing diagram where the SCK pin, the MISO pin and the MOSI pin are directly connected between the master and the slave device.
+Figure 57, shows an SPI transfer with the four combinations of the CPHA and CPOL bits.
+The diagram may be interpreted as a master or slave timing diagram where the SCK pin, the MISO pin, the MOSI pin are directly connected between the master and the slave device.